vesoft-inc/nebula-importer/README.md

 ### CSV Data Files

 One CSV file can only store one type of vertex or edge.
-Vertices and edges of different schema should be stored in different files.
+Vertices and edges of the different schema should be stored in different files.

 * `path`: **Required**.
 Specifies the path where the CSV data file is stored.
 If a relative path is used, the path and directory of the current configuration file are spliced.
 * `failDataPath`: **Required**.
 Specifies the file to insert the failed data output so that the error data is appended later.
 * `batchSize`: **Optional**.
 Specifies the batch size of the inserted data, the default value is 128.
 * `type & csv`:  **Required**.
 Specifies the file type.
-Currently only CSV is supported.
+Currently, only CSV is supported.
 You can specify whether to include the header and the inserted and deleted labels in the CSV file.
   * `withHeader`: The default value is false, the format of the header is described below.
   * `withLabel`: The default value is false, the format of the label is described below.

 * `schema`: **Required**.
 Describes the metadata information of the current data file.
 The schema.type has only two values: vertex and edge.
-  * When type is specified as vertex, details should be described in vertex field.
+  * When type is specified as vertex, details should be described in the vertex field.
   * When type is specified as edge, details should be described in edge field.

 `schema.vertex`